dvysotskiy/WebsiteBeforeAndAfterCompare/README.md

 # Website Analysis Tools

 This project consists of two scripts that help you analyze websites: `capture.js` and `compare.js`.
+The use case for this project is migration of scripts from one CDN to another for a large volume of sites. *It will produce false positives if the site has dynamically generated pixels and scripts*.

 ## Prerequisites